How to Make Text Cut Files in Photoshop for Cricut Design Space

 Today I have a bit of a different post for you!
-I’m sharing a video tutorial on how I create text images in Photoshop to use with my Cricut Explore cutting machine.
-I get a lot of questions about how I created the stencils and vinyl images for the Harry Potter directional sign I made last summer.
-All of the text images for the signs were created in Photoshop and then imported into Cricut Design Space where I then cut them out of vinyl or Cricut Stencil Material.
+I’m sharing a tutorial on how I make text cut files in Photoshop to use with my Cricut Explore cutting machine.
+I get a lot of questions on how I create the stencils and vinyl images for some of my crafts, especially my Harry Potter directional sign I made last summer.
+All of the text images for that sign were created in Photoshop and then imported into Cricut Design Space where I cut them out of vinyl or Cricut Stencil Material.

 Why use Photoshop?